acend/container-basics-training/content/labs/07.0 /_index.en.md

 $ docker volume create volume-mariadb
 ```

-Now let's use the created volume and attach it to the mariadb
+Now let's use the created volume and attach it to the mariadb database.

 With the parameter `-v` you can now state where to attach the volume, e.g.: